gorlug/metrics-backend/README.md

 ### Choosing a database

 I had been previously using ElasticSearch also for viewing logs from systemd journal.
-I lost that when I switched to Cloudwatch Metrics and didn't set up that to maybe forward it to Cloudwatch as well.
+I lost that when I switched to Cloudwatch Metrics and didn't set that up to forward it to Cloudwatch as well.

 On my journey developing the metrics, HTMX seemed so easy I felt like maybe I can implement something simple myself.

-A first hurdle was where to store it.
+The first hurdle was where to store it.
 My first thought was using Postgres as well, but that would be a lot of data.
 I thought about using some other database, but I didn't want to have to set up something new.

 Luckily I discovered the [timescale](https://www.timescale.com/) extension for Postgres which is optimized for time series data and has automatic deletion of time series data.
 Now that sounds exactly like what I've been looking for.
 Because it is Postgres it is super easy to set up.
 I went with using a separate database because I didn't want to clutter my actual production database with a bunch of logs.
 If I lose the timescale db it isn't a big deal.